• Skip to primary navigation

 Read less

-The Hillsborough Playgroup meets twice weekly, September-June; Monday afternoons from 1-2:30pm and Thursday mornings from 10am-12pm at Valley Bible Church in Hillsborough (we go outdoors as weather permits).
+The Hillsborough Playgroup meets twice weekly, September-June; Thursday mornings from 10am-12pm and afternoons from 12:30pm-2:30pm at Valley Bible Church in Hillsborough (we go outdoors as weather permits).
 Birth to 5yr.

 Grapevine staff set up the room with fun, developmentally appropriate activities for the children, such as painting, playdough, puzzles, games, etc. All activities are facilitated by staff with a goal of enhancing social skills such as cooperation and communication.
 The children have the opportunity to socialize and play with other children while the parents take time to chat and relax.